Numerically Gorenstein surface singularities are homeomorphic to Gorenstein ones: Introduction

 By plumbing tubular neighborhoods of the 0-sections \emph{using the identifications given by the coordinate systems of the normal forms}, we get smooth, complex analytic surfaces endowed with a meromorphic 2-form which is \emph{symplectic} outside the compact divisor obtained as the image of the 0-sections of the line bundles.
 Therefore, whenever the divisor is contractible, one gets a normal Gorenstein singularity.

-The first version of this paper contained only these results.
-But Bernard Teissier and Jonathan Wahl asked me if I could extend the theorem to all normal surface singularities, the role of Gorenstein singularities being played now by the $\Q$\emph{-Gorenstein} ones (that is, those normal singularities such that some power of the canonical bundle is holomorphically trivial in a pointed neighborhood of the singular point).
+Teissier and Wahl suggested we extend the theorem to all normal surface singularities, the role of Gorenstein singularities being played now by the $\Q$\emph{-Gorenstein} ones (that is, those normal singularities such that some power of the canonical bundle is holomorphically trivial in a pointed neighborhood of the singular point).

-I realized that I could prove such an extension only after Wim Veys told me about one of his theorems (see Theorem \ref{core}), implying that:

-$\bullet$ If the initial normal surface singularity is not log canonical, then for the minimal good resolution all components of $E$ with discrepancy $-1$ are rational, they intersect at most two other components, and no two of them intersect.
+We were able to prove this extension after Veys mentioned a result of his (see Theorem \ref{core}), implying that \emph{if the initial normal surface singularity is not log canonical, then for the minimal good resolution all components of $E$ with discrepancy $-1$ are rational, they intersect at most two other components of $E$, and they are pairwise disjoint}.

 In order to state the extension, we need a little more vocabulary.
 The \emph{index} of a $\Q$\emph{-Gorenstein} singularity is the smallest exponent $r$ such that $K_{X \setminus 0}^r$ is holomorphically trivial and the \emph{topological index} is defined in the same way for \emph{all} normal singularities, by asking $K_{X \setminus 0}^r$ to be \emph{topologically trivial}.
 By using the same kind of constructions as before, we prove (Theorem \ref{topqgor}):